zero-one-group/gitlab-migrator/README.md

 1. Without public emails (and most users don't have public emails), memberships and assignees are not automatically added.
 It would be too time consuming and error prone for us to manually add ~300 group/project memberships and ~40k issues.
 2. Exported projects lose their CI variables.
 These secrets can only be re-added manually by project maintainers.
 3. Users have to be added manually, and we'll lose everyone's avatars.
 That just won't fly.

-## How We Use This App

-Our goal is to recover the following in a new self-managed GitLab instance:

-- sub-group and project structure;
-- users and their avatars;
-- specific memberships to sub-groups and projects;
-- issue assignees; and
-- CI variables.

-### Manual Setup

-Install GitLab on AWS

-1. We recommend EC2 with at least 8GiB of RAM.
-We tried 4GiB, (t3.medium) but we had installation issues.
-In our case we are using c5.xlarge.
-2. Follow the installation manual https://about.gitlab.com/install/

-Next, manually export the parent group, and import it to the the target GitLab instance.

-### Programmatic Migration

-Set up the environment variables by `cp .env.example .env` and replace the environment variables to the appropriate domains and tokens.
-The source GitLab token must belong to the owner of the parent group, and the target GitLab token must belong to the administrator of the instance.

-We then execute the following steps:

-1. Download memberships, project archives, issues, pipeline schedules and CI variables, and save it to the `cache/` local directory by running `cargo run download-source-memberships`, `cargo run dowload-source-projects`, `cargo run download-source-ci-variables`, `cargo run download-source-pipeline-schedules`, `cargo run download-source-issues` and `cargo run download-source-project-metadata` respectively.
-2. Add target users based on associated issues and group/project memberships using `cargo run create-target-users`.
-Rollback (if needed) using `cargo run delete-target-users`.
-3. Import target projects by running `cargo run import-target-projects`.
-Manually create your goups and subgroups.
-Allow for a few hours for the projects to be completely imported - especially larger projects.
-A fast internet connection here helps to avoid timeouts from the server.
-The client's default timeout is set to 900 seconds.
-Rollback (if needed) using `cargo run delete-target-projects`.
-This app is idempotent, so that it's retry tolerant.
-4. Add group and project memberships using `cargo run add-target-users-to-groups` and `cargo run add-target-users-to-projects` respectively.
-5. Reassign issues to its original assignees using `cargo run reassign-target-issues`.
-With around 40k issues, this should take about an hour.
-This app is retry tolerant.
-6. Create the project CI variables using `cargo run create-target-ci-variables`.
-7. Delete all target pipeline schedules using `cargo run delete-target-pipeline-schedules`, because imported schedules do not come with the CI variables.
-Re-create the pipeline schedules using `cargo run create-target-pipeline-schedules`.
-8. Optionally archive all projects once the new instance is usable using `cargo run archive-source-projects`.

-Each app takes into account the **default** rate limits, so it should work right out of the box.
-With a slow internet connection, it may be necessary [to increase the server's worker timeout](https://docs.gitlab.com/ee/administration/operations/puma.html).

-### Finishing Up

-What's leftover is:

-1. Re-register existing CI runners to the new instance.
-2. Rewire existing GitLab integrations by changing the URL and PATs.

 ## Other Solutions We Considered